jmckaskill/luaffi/README.txt

 ---------
 Currently supported:
 - windows x86
+- windows x64
 - linux x86
 - linux x64

-OSX and windows x64 support are almost done, but I currently have no way of building and/or testing them.
+OSX support is almost done, but I currently have no way of building and/or testing it;

 Currently only dll builds are supported (ie no static).